-Lab Jackets
+Lab Coats

-Short White lab jackets are required to be worn during all clinical experiences in the preclinical phase and on all clinical rotations.
+Short white lab coats are required to be worn during all clinical experiences in the preclinical phase and on all clinical rotations.
 Students of the MSHS PA Program are expected to present a neat, clean, well groomed, professional appearance at all times.
 In addition, in a clinical setting, students shall dress in a manner that is distinctive from the hospital house staff and attending staff that will readily identify them as students.